hdbhdb/hdbhdb.github.io/projects/transcription.md

 This project resulted in a multi-purpose transcription template that can be deployed in any type of research that is interested in the aspects of interactions which are rendered invisible in other sorts of transcripts.

-I am currently refining a more modular, open-source version of the template [via ShareLaTeX](https://www.sharelatex.com/) that can be used as an online transcript builder and converter in order to make other transcription formats more accessible.
+I am currently refining a more modular, open-source version of the template via ShareLaTeX.

 [Back to projects](../)